Database List By Subject: Education

 |Educational Administration Abstracts

-Includes 60,000 bibliographic records covering areas related to educational administration, including educational leadership, educational management, educational research, and other areas of relevance to the discipline.
+Includes over 190,000 bibliographic records covering areas related to educational administration, including educational leadership, educational management, educational research, and other areas of relevance to the discipline.

 ERIC (Education Resources Information Center) is an authoritative database of indexed and full-text educational literature and resources.
 Essential for education researchers of all kinds, it features journals included in the Current Index of Journals in Education and Resources in Education Index.